smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_query.md

 ## __`POST` /query__

-Execute ThanoSQL queries and receive a query log as a response.
+Executes ThanoSQL queries and receives a query log as a response.
 The query can be either typed directly or retrieved from an existing query template (with or without parameters).

+### Query without Templates

 === "Python"